rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### Will service be interrupted?

 Yes.
-Rackspace will schedule a maintenance window of up to 10 hours, starting at 22:00 local data-center time on a Friday or Saturday and closing at 08:00 the following morning.
+Rackspace will schedule a maintenance window of up to 10 hours, starting at 22:00 local data center time on a Friday or Saturday and closing at 08:00 the following morning.
 The goal is to return customers to service as quickly as possible within that window.
 Rackspace has designed the migration plan to occur in small, manageable blocks to minimize the amount of downtime for customers.